No, Infinite Dimensions Games Inc. sells only digital models as .stl files for use with your own 3D Printer.

 .stl is a standard file extension commonly used for 3D printing.
 It contains all the data of the 3d polygon models we sell and allows you to print our designs on your home printer.

-You use a .stl file by opening it in a Slicer program that comes with your own 3D printer.
+You use a .stl file by opening it in a slicer program that comes with your own 3D printer or can be downloaded from various developers.
 The Slicer program gives your 3D printer specific commands to print your file.